nasjonalmuseet/DiMu-API-documentation/detail-view.md

 The url above will return a JSON representation of the object.
 Below are comments on central parts of the metadata returned.

 <h3>Motif</h3>
+Motif information varies in detail, and can contain people, places, geocoordinates, motif types/genres etc.
 ``` Javascript
 {
 motif: {